checkdam/checkdam.github.io/_posts/2025-04-29-drain-brain.md

 The steps to reverse climate change are simple enough for children to implement and nature is on the team and will take over management once extablished.

 - Reforest the uplands and hillsides (but not monoculture tree farms)
-- Heal the wounds - gulleys, tile and other drainage features lower ground water reducing vegitation.
+- Heal the wounds - gulleys, tile and other drainage features lower groundwater reducing vegitation.
 Checkdams and beavers ftw.
 - restore the coastal wetlands that buffer storm surges

 We need to change our relationship with water.